-The image below is an example of my Shopkicks homepage following my first shopping trip using the app.
+The image below is an example of my Shopkicks homepage following my last shopping trip using the app.

 Earning kicks feels like a good deal given that I need to pick up groceries and shop for other routine household items with or without Shopkick in the act.
 I’m being paid to shop and I use the rewards for extra treats.

-Notice the three buttons at the bottom of the screen labeled Earn, Discover and Invite.
+Notice the three buttons at the bottom of the screen labeled Nearby, Online, and Discover.
 Each performs a useful function within the app.
-The Earn button is currently selected (along with KICKS NEARBY) and what’s visible are the first few entries in a lengthy list of participating retailers in my area.
+The Nearby tab is currently selected and what’s visible are the first few entries in a lengthy list of participating retailers in my area.

 Icons next to the name of the store indicate the number of kicks available for walking in, scanning product barcodes, and buying promoted items.
 Not all stores offer all forms of kick rebates.
 Different companies also seem to refresh their offers at different rates.